 Night Camping: Fun Around the Campfire

 - S’mores and Snacks- The campfire and s’mores go hand in hand.
 S’mores and other snacks are even more tasty when eaten by the flickering fire.
+Try the classic graham crackers, marshmallows, and chocolate bars, or follow some of the ideas in our S’mores recipes article.
 Make some fireside popcorn, or cook up just about anything on a stick.

 - Telling Stores- Spinning a good yarn by the fire is an age old past time.
-Teach your kids about their family history, or give them a fright with a spooky ghost story.
+Teach your kids about their family history, or give them a fright with some spooky ghost stories.
 Here is KOA’s list of 17 awesome spooky (but kid friendly) campfire stories.

-- Singing Songs/ Karaoke- A nice song by the fire is the perfect relaxation at the end of the day.
+- Singing Songs/ Karaoke- Singing campfire songs by the open fire is the perfect relaxation at the end of the day.
 Or bring along some recorded music and sing along.
 Fun for the whole family.
 If you have a guitar with you, now is the time to pull it out.

 - Truth or Dare- This kids game is a lot of fun for all.
 Just make sure to keep it family friendly.